gzweigle/open-hybrid-piano/HELP.md

 * Turn volume on speakers down.

 ## Playability

+Uneven piano dynamics
+* Any variation between the distance from the sensor to the hammer, from key-to-key, may cause a variation in the volume between the keys.
+It is important to get the sensor to hammer distance as consistent as possible between the keys.
+* Variation in the piano action can cause volume variation between keys.
+For example, if one hammer shank is slightly higher than another, this can reflect into the piano dynamics.
+* For best dynamics, the piano action regulation should be to the hammer stop bar and sensors.

 Random dropped or sounding notes
 * Look at the comments around settings in the settings file and consider making changes.